kavismith/vpn-usage/README.md

 </p>
 <p>
-After you have downloaded ProtonVPN onto your Remote Desktop, Sign into Proton VPN wit the username and password you created when you was signing up for your free account.
+After you have downloaded ProtonVPN onto your Remote Desktop, Sign into Proton VPN with the username and password you created when you was signing up for your free account.
 </p>
 <br />

-<h2>Create Yuor Microsoft Azure VM(Virtual Machine)</h2>
+<h2>Connect to a VPN</h2>

 ![image](https://github.com/kavismith/vpn-usage/assets/143667203/3e15d571-f2e9-42c2-be7c-1149155408c8)
 ![image](https://github.com/kavismith/vpn-usage/assets/143667203/ea5ffb00-c008-491f-8951-c75705a77e4a)